-The ASP Law applies to persons and companies providing relevant fiduciary and other corporate services relating to the administration or management of trusts and companies in or from Cyprus, including directorship and secretarial services provided by a legal person, including acting as an alternate director or secretary, services such as the holding of shares of legal persons in a nominee or trustee capacity, provision of a registered office, services related to the opening and operation of bank accounts, and services for the ownership of financial assets on behalf of third parties.
+The ASP Law applies to persons and companies providing relevant fiduciary and other corporate services relating to the administration or management of trusts and companies in or from Cyprus, including:

+- a directorship and secretarial services provided by a legal person, such as acting as an alternate director or secretary; - b services such as the holding of shares of legal persons in a nominee or trustee capacity; - c provision of a registered office; - d services related to the opening and operation of bank accounts; and - e services for the ownership of financial assets on behalf of third parties.

 Providers of relevant services must comply with specified criteria regarding their professional and academic qualifications, experience and internal procedures.
 Private trustee companies belonging to the beneficiaries of the trust or their close relatives are outside the scope of the ASP Law provided that they have a representative in Cyprus who is accessible and accountable for anti-money laundering purposes.